Tesla Powerwall 3 launches in Australia: what Perth homeowners need to know

 - 11.04 kW continuous AC output (up to 20kW peak for 10 seconds)

-- 97.5% round-trip efficiency - among the best in class
+- 97.5% round-trip efficiency

 - 10-year warranty with integrated solar inverter

-What's New in Powerwall 3
+What's new in Powerwall 3

 Tesla's Powerwall 3 represents a significant evolution from the Powerwall 2, launched in Australia on August 16, 2024.
 The most notable upgrade is the integrated solar inverter, eliminating the need for a separate hybrid inverter in new installations.
 This integration simplifies installation and reduces overall system costs.